hpcleuven/VscDocumentation/source/access/linux_client.rst

 ============

-Since all VSC clusters use Linux as their main operating system, you will need to get acquainted with using the command-line interface and using the terminal.
+Since all VSC clusters use Linux as their main operating system, you will need to get acquainted with Linux using the command-line interface and using the terminal.
 To open a terminal in Linux when using KDE, choose Applications > System > Terminal > Konsole.
 When using GNOME, choose Applications > Accessories > Terminal.